Five global banks to pay $5.7 billion in fines over rate rigging

 | NEW YORK

-NEW YORK Five of the world's largest banks, including JPMorgan Chase & Co and Citigroup Inc, were fined roughly $5.7 billion, and four of them pleaded guilty to U.S. criminal charges over manipulation of foreign exchange rates, authorities said on Wednesday.
+NEW YORK Five of the world's largest banks, including JPMorgan Chase & Co (JPM.N) and Citigroup Inc (C.N), were fined roughly $5.7 billion (4 billion pounds), and four of them pleaded guilty to U.S. criminal charges over manipulation of foreign exchange rates, authorities said on Wednesday.

-A fifth bank, UBS AG, will plead guilty to rigging benchmark interest rates, the U.S. Justice Department said.
+A fifth bank, UBS AG UBSN.VX(UBS.N), will plead guilty to rigging benchmark interest rates, the U.S. Justice Department said.

 U.S. banks JPMorgan Chase and Citigroup will pay $550 million and $925 million in criminal fines, respectively, as part of their guilty pleas.